AnandRituraj/cookitup/README.md

-# IngreVision - Anand, Devansh
+# cookitUP - Anand, Devansh

 # This application takes in an Image and give out the ingredients used to make the dish